Edward VII: Accession

 Edward's coronation had originally been scheduled for 26 June 1902.
 However, two days before, he was diagnosed with appendicitis.
 The disease was generally not treated operatively.
 It carried a high mortality rate, but developments in anaesthesia and antisepsis in the preceding 50 years made life-saving surgery possible.
-Sir Frederick Treves, with the support of Lord Lister, performed a then-radical operation of draining a pint of pus from the infected abscess through a small incision (through -inch thickness of belly fat and abdomen wall); this outcome showed that the cause was not cancer.
+Sir Frederick Treves, with the support of Lord Lister, performed a then-radical operation of draining a pint of pus from the infected abscess through an incision in the king's abdomen; this outcome showed that the cause was not cancer.
 The next day, Edward was sitting up in bed, smoking a cigar.
 Two weeks later, it was announced that he was out of danger.
 Treves was honoured with a baronetcy (which the King had arranged before the operation) and appendix surgery entered the medical mainstream.
 Edward was crowned at Westminster Abbey on 9 August 1902 by the Archbishop of Canterbury, Frederick Temple.

 Edward refurbished the royal palaces, reintroduced the traditional ceremonies, such as the State Opening of Parliament, that his mother had foregone, and founded new honours, such as the Order of Merit, to recognise contributions to the arts and sciences.
 In 1902, the Shah of Persia, Mozzafar-al-Din, visited England expecting to receive the Order of the Garter.
 The King refused to bestow the honour on the Shah because the order was meant to be in his personal gift and the Foreign Secretary, Lord Lansdowne, had promised it without his consent.
 He also objected to inducting a Muslim into a Christian order of chivalry.
 His refusal threatened to damage British attempts to gain influence in Persia, but Edward resented his ministers' attempts to reduce his traditional powers.
 Eventually, he relented and Britain sent a special embassy to the Shah with a full Order of the Garter the following year.